• Skip to content

 Coarse silt is around 30 microns and the grains go all the way down to 0.5 microns for clay.

 Even odors have to be considered based on microns.
 If your well water smells like sulfur or rotten eggs, then a 10 micron filter is going to help reduce or eliminate the smell.
+You might have to shower in this sulfur water, so it’s best to get it resolved.

 The second most important factor when choosing your filter is the rate of your water flow.
 A filter is going to slow down your water getting to your fixtures.
 And if you use a backwashing type of filter, you need to make sure that your well pump is capable of performing the backwash based on the flow rate needed.